 - Click Apply.

-The FortiVoice unit provides example XML SMDR format files.
-You can modify the files to meet with your needs.
-The following is an example format file:
+The FortiVoice unit provides example SMDR XML format files.
+You can modify the files to meet your needs.
+The following image shows an example SMDR XML format file:

 An SMDR format is composed of parts as shown in the above example: